We are deeply sorry for your loss - the staff at A.T. Hutchins Funeral and Cremation Services

 Honoring his wishes the service will be held privately.

-To send sympathy gifts to the family or plant a tree in memory of Richard A. Shane, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Richard A. Shane, please visit our Tree Store.